 What is Forearm Pain?

 Forearm pain is discomfort or pain that occurs in your forearm and is one of the most commonly reported ergonomic related issues.
-It can occur on its own or can be present with elbow, wrist, hand or finger pain.
+It can occur on its own or can be present with elbow, wrist, hand and/or finger pain.
 Typically the pain or discomfort symptoms can only be felt when you are moving your hands or fingers.
 This is because many of the muscles that control your hand and finger movements are located in your forearm.
 Less commonly, the pain can be present even when you aren't moving your hand or fingers.

 There are two main areas people experience forearm pain: